-If you have a balance transfer credit card that offers 0 percent intro APR on balance transfers, you have the opportunity to pay off high interest debt during the card’s promotional period.
+If you have a balance transfer credit card that offers a 0 percent intro APR on balance transfers, you have the opportunity to pay off high interest debt during the card’s promotional period.
 Keep in mind, though, that most card issuers charge a balance transfer fee between 3 percent and 5 percent of your transferred balance.

-Be aware that some balance transfer cards only apply the promotional interest rate to balance transfers made within a certain time frame, such as the first four months of card membership.
+Also be aware that some balance transfer credit cards only apply the promotional interest rate to balance transfers made within a certain time frame, such as the first four months of card membership.
 If you make balance transfers after that period, they’ll accrue interest from the date of transfer.
 Any purchases you make on a credit card that only offers an intro APR on balance transfers will accrue interest at the standard interest rate.

 Intro APR on both purchases and balance transfers

 If your credit card offers a 0 percent intro APR on both purchases and balance transfers, you won’t be charged interest on purchases or transferred balances until your promotional APR period ends.

 What if you still have a balance after your intro APR period?

 If you still have a balance after your intro APR period, don’t worry — you have options.

 - Negotiate a lower interest rate.
 Call your credit card issuer and request a lower interest rate.
 You may be more likely to get a lower rate if you have a positive credit history (no late payments, for example) and have kept your credit account in good standing for years — so keep that in mind before you make the call.

 - Consider a balance transfer.
 Transferring your balance to another card can give you a fresh 0 percent intro APR period during which you can continue to pay down your balance interest-free.